nialredha/ExploreDSP/README.md

 tweaked it to allow me to read and store wav data.
 The reason I didn't write my own is simply because I liked this one much better than what I had written.
-Unfortunately, the website I downloaded it from on longer exists, but look in modules/wav.h to find more information no who I believe wrote it.
+Unfortunately, the website I downloaded it from on longer exists, but look in modules/wav.h to find more information on who I believe wrote it.